Athletics at the 2012 Summer Olympics – Men's high jump

 The men's high jump competition at the 2012 Summer Olympics in London, United Kingdom was held at the Olympic Stadium on 5–7 August.
 Thirty-five athletes from 27 nations competed.
 The event was won by Ivan Ukhov of Russia, the nation's second consecutive and third overall victory in the men's high jump.
-On February 1, 2019, Ukhov was stripped of the gold medal by the Court of Arbitration in Sport for doping offences.
+On February 1, 2019, Ukhov was stripped of the gold medal by the Court of Arbitration in Sport for doping offenses.
 Erik Kynard's silver returned the United States to the men's high jump podium after a one-Games absence.
 A three-way tie for third resulted in bronze medals for Derek Drouin (Canada's first medal in the event since hosting in Montreal 1976), Robert Grabarz (Great Britain's second consecutive podium appearance), and Mutaz Essa Barshim (Qatar's first medal in the event, first medal in athletics since 1992, and fourth overall Olympic medal).
 In 2021, the medals were reallocated; Kynard received the gold medal, while Drouin, Grabarz and Barshim were all promoted to the silver.

 Summary

 In the qualifying round, nobody needed to take an attempt at the automatic qualifying mark because they were at a tie for the 12th qualifying position at 2.26 metres, with no misses before that height.
 Because there were two pits going on at the same time, they continued to 2.29 and half the field missed, two heights below the auto-qualifier.
 All the medalists came from those who made 2.29.

 In the final, six athletes did not make it back to the qualifying height, including reigning world champion Jesse Williams and defending champion Andrey Silnov.
 Derek Drouin, Robert Grabarz and Mutaz Essa Barshim were clean through 2.29 and were in a three-way tie for first place.
 Erik Kynard cleared the next height at 2.33.
 Somehow between jumps, Ivan Ukhov had taken off his singlet and it got lost.
 As time clicked down, he pinned his number to a T-shirt and quickly took his jump at that height.
 It was successful, to move him into a tie for first place.
 After the other three had failed, Jamie Nieto made a strategic decision to take an all or nothing jump at 2.36.
 It was a close attempt, but he missed it.

 Nieto finished in 6th, with a three-way tie for the bronze medal.
 Kynard missed at 2.36, but Ukhov, again in his singlet, cleared.
 With silver guaranteed, Kynard passed to 2.38 to try to win.
 He missed but Ukhov again cleared.
 Kynard again passed to 2.40 to try to win but he missed, keeping the silver, and Ukhov took the gold.

-On 1 February 2019 it was announced on that all of Ivan Ukhov's results from 16 July 2012 to 31 December 2015 were being disqualified for doping.
+On 1 February 2019, it was announced on that all of Ivan Ukhov's results from 16 July 2012 to 31 December 2015 were being disqualified for doping.